kletobias/p2022/_projects/the-integration-of-mlflow-in-this-project.md

 # The Integration Of MLflow In This Project

-MLflow is central to this project’s experiment tracking, artifact management, and reproducible model development.
-It is integrated through Hydra configurations, S3 synchronization scripts, and Python modeling code that leverages MLflow’s Pythonic API.
+MLflow is central to this project's experiment tracking, artifact management, and reproducible model development.
+It is integrated through Hydra configurations, S3 synchronization scripts, and Python modeling code that leverages MLflow's Pythonic API.

 ## Reasons for Using MLflow